Building Module 7 · Git: Your Safety Net

 See commit historygit log --oneline

-See exact changesgit diff
+See exact line changesgit diff

 Stage all changesgit add .